⏱ 4.5 min read

 Please note, this page is about filtering tasks, but you can filter projects as well.

 - You can apply filters to a folder, project or Space and then create a Dashboard widget which shows data matching those filter selections.

-- When you apply a set of filters to one folder, project or Space, those filters remain in place as you switch between the List view, Table view or the Gantt Chart.
+- When you apply a set of filters to one folder, project or Space, those filters remain in place as you switch between the List view and the Table view.